Farmers protest: NHRC asks four states and Centre to submit reports

 The commission added that transport has also been adversely affected, causing hardships to commuters, patients, persons with disabilities and senior citizens.

-The NHRC directed the National Disaster Management Authority and the Union home affairs and health ministries to submit reports “with respect to the adverse impact of farmers agitation on various aspects and observance of Covid Protocols at the protest sites.”
+The NHRC directed the National Disaster Management Authority and the Union home affairs and health ministries to submit reports “with respect to the adverse impact of farmers agitation on various aspects and observance of Covid Protocols at the protest sites”.

 The human rights body has asked the Institute of Economic Growth in Delhi to assess the impact of the protest on industrial and commercial activities as well as on transport.
 The institute has been asked to submit a comprehensive report by October 10.